 When choosing which machine to use during your workout, keep in mind that both will burn calories and strengthen your heart and lungs.
-Each machine contains adjustable programs ranging from manual, in which you set the pace, to intervals, in which the machines automatically speed up and slow down according to a set time schedule.
+The step climber Each machine contains adjustable programs ranging from manual, in which you set the pace, to intervals, in which the machines automatically speed up and slow down according to a set time schedule.
 When beginning, use the handles on the machines to aid in balance.
 As you progress, aim to climb stairs without holding the side rails.
 To accelerate your heart rate, the speeds on both machines can be increased.

-The step climber has a fixed 8 inch height for the stairs.
+The step climber has a fixed 8-inch height for the stairs.
 The Stairmaster allows you to push the pedal to a depth between 1 and 14 inches.
 Also, the Stairmaster should only be safely used facing forward.
-The Stepclimber can be used backwards or sideways.
+The step climber can be used backwards or sideways.

 The step climber takes you through a full, true gait cycle, as you're genuinely climbing stairs with forward movement.
 The Stepmaster only works the vertical portion of the step gait; as such, it's not as complete a movement.

 Which to Choose?